Skip to content

 msh --themes

-In TUI mode (mshell), use keyboard shortcuts:
+In TUI mode (mshell), use the v1.0 palettes:

-• Ctrl+X M - Change model
+• Ctrl+X M or /models opens the model picker.

-• Ctrl+X T - Change theme
+• Ctrl+X T or /themes opens the theme picker.

 Enable API response debugging: